 The following breakdown is based on the latest available budget for Pluto Journals (2020).
-It may change when the journals flip to open access.

 1. Journal operations